England & Scotland: Lake District to Edinburgh | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-• View the Castlerigg Stones, a circle of neolithic standing stones with panoramic views.
+• View the Castlerigg Stones, a circle of Neolithic standing stones offering panoramic views.

-• Stroll atop Hadrian’s Wall and see the excavations at Vindolanda Roman Fort & Museum.
+• Stroll along Hadrian’s Wall and explore the excavations at Vindolanda Roman Fort & Museum.

-• Marvel at the trees in Dawyck Botanical Gardens as you cycle the Border Country.
+• Marvel at the trees of Dawyck Botanical Gardens as you cycle through the historic Border Country.

 Positive Impact